seyedhojjathosseini/DoH-C2/README.md

 ## 🔐 Disclaimer

-This project is intended only for isolated, controlled lab environments.
-Unauthorized use outside training networks is prohibited.
-Ensure compliance with all organizational policies and applicable laws.
+This project is intended only for isolated, controlled lab environments Unauthorized use outside training networks is prohibited Ensure compliance with all organizational policies and applicable laws